fricze/observable-gallery/display-uploaded-photos.md

 Take all arrays that are sent here and flatten them all into one.
 So elegant!

 And what do we have to do, to display these new photos on our photos list?
-Just one real change in our `gallery` component.
+Just one real change in our Gallery component.

 First we change photosList to `photosList$`: